stankudrow/Test-Assignments/README.md

-# Test-Tasks
+# Test-Assignments

-Test tasks - descriptions and solutions - from different areas of IT that can be used in job interviews.
+Job interview test assignments with (possible) solutions.

 # Disclaimer

-Some of the assignments may or have been used by companies as test assignments.
+Some of the assignments may or might have been used by companies as test assignments in their interviewings.
 In this repository, only those tasks are published:

 1) that were taken from open sources;